Lavode/62079-statistical-learning-methods-with-r/notes.md

 At least with LDA, leaving collinear ones in seems not to hurt the model in terms of quality.
 It does make it more complex than needed though, so maybe it's mostly an aesthetic issue rather than a practical one.

+# Ridge regression

+- Higher bias but lower variance than ordinary least-squares models
+- Hence better if predictors in available data have high variance